aspose-words-cloud/aspose-words-cloud-docs/words/plugins/mailmerge/_index.md

 Our Mail Merge add-on provides a rich set of features and capabilities:

-* Create email templates with build-in editor or copy them from your email drafts
+* Create email templates with a build-in editor or copy them from your email drafts
 * Merge data from Google Sheets with your letters templates
 * Mail Merge with attachments — transform document templates and data into customizable attachments
-* Convert merged attachment to one of multiple formats
+* Convert merged attachments to various formats
 * Automatically import email addresses from Google Contacts
-* Track the status of each email (was email opened)
+* Track the status of each email (sent/opened)
 * Pre-send testing of your email campaign before sending real letters to customers

 ### Mail Merge with Attachments